 As a sign up bonus, YouGov rewards all new members with 2,000 points to get started on their survey taking journey!

 The length of each online survey varies, but most are between 5-7 minutes long.
 Surveys are rarely longer than 20 minutes, as this is considered a maximum.

 As with any survey site, YouGov's survey topics can vary, however most of the time, they are politically focused.
 YouGov's surveys and polling results are frequently published in the media.

 Compensation Per Survey

 YouGov offers a variety of redemption options for members.
-Cash payments awarded via PayPal are an option, as are gift cards to retailers including Amazon, Best Buy, iTunes, Walmart, and more.
+Cash payments awarded via PayPal are an option in some countries, and gift cards are available in mostl countries.
+Retailers include Amazon, Best Buy, iTunes, Walmart, and more.
 YouGov branded merchandise is also available.

 Refer Friends, Earn More